slantlive/shufti-web/index.markdown

 ## What information do we obtain?
 You elect to provide the following information when you create an account and use our Platform:

-- Registration information from signing in with existing social network (such as Facebook or Google) such as age, username, password, email, Name, Social Media ID, and profile image
+- Registration information from signing in with existing social network (such as Apple or Google) such as age, username, password, email, Name, Social Media ID, and profile image

-- In the event you remove Shufti and want to request the removal of any Facebook or Google data we have gathered, please send a request to: support@shuftiapp.com
+- In the event you remove Shufti and want to request the removal of any Apple or Google data we have gathered, please send a request to: support@shuftiapp.com

+## Privacy Best Practices
+You are solely responsible for ensuring that your photo uploads do not reveal sensitive information that could be used to track you or others.
+Be mindful of the content and metadata of the photos you upload.

+### Example:
+- Location may reveal your home address

 # Terms of Use